en

 Quantities measured by the instrument:

-• electric current in the sample (chronoamperometry, CA)
+• Electric current of the sample (chronoamperometry, CA),

-• light transmittance of the sample (with calibrator)
+• Light transmittance of the sample (with the Light Calibrator),

-• light intensity on the sample (with calibrator)
+• Light intensity reaching the sample (with the Light Calibrator),

-• IPCE maps as functions of potential and wavelength
+• IPCE maps as a function of potential and wavelength,

-• APCE (Absorbed Photons to Converted Electrons) maps as potential and wavelength function
+• APCE maps as a function of potential and wavelength (with the Integrating Sphere),

 Spectrometer module system